Discrete Poisson hardcore 1D model and reinfections: Introduction

 {\bf Reinfections (Covid-19).} The duration of the Covid-19 epidemic (from late 2019) is already beyond 2 years; we are still in its 1st cycle.
 This epidemic was practically uninterrupted except for minor breaks between the waves (mostly during summer periods).
-Due to the unusually large number of the strains of Covid-19, all with with very high transmissibility, the natural immunity cannot be expected to last too long for Covid-19, as well as the immunity due to the vaccinations.
+Due to the unusually large number of the strains of Covid-19, all with with very high transmissibility, the natural immunity did not last too long for Covid-19, as well as the immunity due to the vaccinations.

-Those infected by the initial Wuhan strain or the "wild strain" (G-strain dominated in Europe in early 2020) could be reinfected by Alpha-Beta-Gamma, then by Delta (B.1.617.2 and AY lineages), and then by Omicron (B.1.1.529 and BA lineages).
-Due to such variability, the immunity periods were limited: about 5-8 months.
-Being infected by the same strain twice or simultaneously by 2 of them was (very) rare.
+For instance, those infected by the ``wild strain" (the G-strain dominated in Europe in early 2020) could be reinfected by Alpha, then by Delta (B.1.617.2 and AY lineages), and then by Omicron (B.1.1.529 and BA lineages).
+The average immunity durations were not that long, presumably about 5-8 months; the waves of different strains obviously contributed to this.
+We will disregard below relatively rare cases when someone is infected simultaneously by 2 strains.

-0.2cm \vfil The statistics of reinfections and the recurrences for Covid-19 is not very reliable.
+0.2cm The statistics of reinfections and the recurrences for Covid-19 is not very reliable.
 Some countries reported only the total number of (known) infected individuals, not the total number of detected infections.
-For instance, this was the case with England (where the data on Covid-19 are generally among the most systematic).
-According to the UK Health Security Agency (UKHSA), the number of reinfections (until January 2022) can be as high as 10\% in early 2022.
-It was significantly lower in 2021.
-In some countries, it was significantly greater than this and reinfections were present well before 2022. \vfil
+For instance, this was the case with England until January 31, 2022; the data on Covid-19 in England are generally among the most systematic.
+According to the UK Health Security Agency (UKHSA), the number of detected reinfections can be about 10\% in early 2022.
+In quite a few countries, it was significantly greater than this and reinfections were present well before 2022. \vfil

-We note that the available data are mostly for the detected cases and symptomatic ones, though massive testing began at the end of 2021 in quite a few countries (though not too many!).
-The cases of {\sf double} reinfections (3 Covid-19 infections) were detected.
-They can be not so rare taking into consideration huge number of asymptomatic cases.
+We note that the available data are for the detected cases.
+Massive testing began at the end of 2021 in quite a few countries, but very many cases remain unreported.
+However even the detected cases of {\sf double} reinfections (3 Covid-19 infections) appeared not too rare.
+The actual numbers can be significantly higher among all infections, including asymptomatic ones. \vfil

+We use in this paper a general method, which can be naturally extended to any number of {\sf parallel infections} with different immunity durations of any any lengths.
+There is only one constraint: the corresponding subsegments must not overlap.